 There are several main components if you want to build up your link popularity without artificially inflating your link popularity.
 The first is good links from Yahoo and the Open Directory Project.
 Both of these sites are human based directories that have a lot of influence over search results.
 If your website is listed in the correct category with a good description, links from these two websites will give your ranking a strong boost.

 Another way to increase your link popularity is to participate in newsletters and online forums that relate to your web site.
 You don’t want to just jump in and give a plug for your URL.
 You must participate in the discussion as an expert or authority who gives good advice.
 When you sign your name at the bottom of your posting, be sure to include a signature that includes a link to your web site.
 If these forums and newsletters are archived and remain online, search engines continue to see them and the links they contain.

 However, the best way to build long-term link popularity is to offer good content and features that provide real value to your audience.
 As people discover your web site and realise its benefits, the likelihood of them linking to your web site naturally increases.

-Google can be one tough search engine to crack, but remember – Search engine optimization is not a black art or black magic.
+Google can be one tough search engine to crack, but remember – Search engine optimisation is not a black art or black magic.
 It just takes good planning and time.